 - Sleep Trial: 100 nights

 Next on our list is the budget-friendly Vaya Mattress, brought to you by Vaya Sleep.
 Vaya Sleep is a relatively new mattress brand, offering just one bed, but we like them because they make the mattress shopping process very simple.
 With Vaya, you have one mattress to consider.
-If it works for you, great!
+If it works for you after the adjustment period, great!
 If it doesn’t, that’s okay too, as the Vaya comes with free returns.

 The Vaya Mattress is designed to feel medium in firmness, so it offers a good mix of comfort and support.
 We recommend this mattress for those with hip pain because it offers a lot of responsiveness, so while it relieves pressure and pain in the hips, it also keeps your hips lifted in a comfortable position.